unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

  * 135646 [Android] Binding MediaPlayerElement.Source causes video to go blank
  * 136093, 136172 [iOS] ComboBox does not display its Popup
  * 134819, 134828 [iOS] Ensures the back gesture is enabled and disabled properly when the CommandBar is visible, collapsed, visible with a navigation command and collapsed with a navigation command.
+ * 137081 Xaml generator doesn't support setting a style on the root control